Looking Locally: Object-Centric Vision Transformers as Foundation Models for Efficient Segmentation: Small Object Segmentation

-\autoref{fig:params_vs_size} illustrates the parameter efficiency of FLIP variants.
-While maintaining superior segmentation quality, FLIP models operate with orders of magnitude fewer parameters than SAM variants.
-The efficiency gains translate to faster inference times (\autoref{fig:params_vs_time}), with FLIP-Large requiring only 38.65ms compared to SAM-H's 232.04ms, representing a 6$\times$ speedup alongside improved accuracy (measured on a Nvidia RTX4090 graphics card).

-\paragraph{Hierarchical Inference Trade-offs.} The hierarchical inference variants (FLIP$_h$) demonstrate the effectiveness of our progressive refinement strategy, achieving comparable performance with reduced computational cost.
-Comparing standard inference with hierarchical variants reveals a general pattern: hierarchical inference achieves 98--99\% of the original performance while providing $\approx$ 8--24\% speed improvements.
-For instance, FLIP$_h$-Large maintains 79.16\% mean IoU while reducing inference time to 29.36ms.
-This trade-off is particularly favorable for real-time applications where slight accuracy reductions are acceptable for substantial computational savings.

-\subsection{Small Object Segmentation}
+\section{Small Object Segmentation}

 \autoref{tab:small_objects_results} reveals FLIP's capability for small object segmentation (objects $<$1\% image area).
-FLIP-Large achieves 77.44\% mean IoU on small objects compared to SAM-H's 72.98\%, demonstrating the effectiveness of our fovea-like patching mechanism.
-This advantage is most pronounced on ObjaScale, where FLIP-Tiny achieves 87.53\% IoU on small objects compared to SAM-H's 72.26\%.
+FLIP-Large achieves 81.19\% mean IoU on small objects compared to SAM2-L's 73.50\%, demonstrating the effectiveness of our fovea-like patching mechanism.
+This advantage is most pronounced on ObjaScale, where FLIP-Tiny achieves 88.28\% IoU on small objects compared to SAM-H's 72.26\% or SAM2-L's 67.70\%.

 The heat-map analysis (\autoref{fig:combined}) offers clear evidence of FLIP’s scale-invariant behavior: whereas SAM variants—and FastSAM-x in particular—suffer sharp performance drops when the mask-to-image ratio falls below 0.01\%, FLIP’s IoU remains stable until the object’s absolute footprint shrinks to roughly $10\times10$ pixels.
 Because FLIP’s accuracy is governed by absolute pixel coverage rather than relative image area, it robustly segments small objects even in ultra-high-resolution scenes---a critical advantage for real-world applications.